pluto/aes-circuits/README.md

   </a>
 </div>

+> [!WARNING]
+> ⚠️ Repository No Longer Maintained ⚠️
+>
+> This repository has been archived and is no longer maintained.
+All development has moved to the [noir-web-prover-circuits](github.com/pluto/noir-web-prover-circuits) repository under the Pluto organization.

 ## Overview

 This repository contains an implementation of [AES-GCM](https://nvlpubs.nist.gov/nistpubs/legacy/sp/nistspecialpublication800-38d.pdf) in Circom.
 We have used circomkit to generate and test witnesses in the test files.
 We have also used to related rust code in the `src` generate test vectors from official cryptography libraries.
 The Circuits and circomkit tests are in the `circuits` directory.